MicroEJ/docs/VEEPortingGuide/architectureChangelog.rst

    ``.constants.list`` resources)
 -  Added ``BON-1.4`` support for `ej.bon.Util.newArray()`_
 -  Added Front Panel framework
--  Updated error message when reaching S3 simulator limits
+-  Updated error message when reaching Simulator limits
 -  Removed the ``Bootstrapping a Smart Software Simulator`` message when verbose mode in enabled
 -  Fixed `Object.clone()`_ on an immutable object to return a new